Audio4Linux/JDSP4Linux/README.md

 #### 4. Low audio quality compared to other DSP like Viper#^$DROID?

 A: This probably impossible from all algorithms perspective.
-All algorithms has been precisely measured on time domain, frequency domain, input/output characteristic, correlations, etc with professional mathematics/numerical analysis software.
+All algorithms has been precisely measured on time domain, frequency domain, input/output characteristic, etc with mathematics/numerical analysis software.

 I put much time on Auto Convolver engine and it's calibration in order to provide accurate result that same(#1) as MATLAB conv(), but not losing any performance.